Flutter-Vision/FlutterVision/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Help us to helpyou as a Flutter developer
+about: Help us to help you as a Flutter developer
-title: "[BUG] The alignment is wrong"
 labels: bug
-assignees: ''

----

----
-name: Bug report
-about: Help us to help you as a Flutter Developer, if you find any bug, write it down.
-title: ''
-labels: ''
 assignees: ''

 ---

 ## **Describe the bug**
 A clear and concise description of what the bug is.